Student Financial Aid determines your offers from the information that you and your family supplied to the federal processor on the FAFSA.

 - Americorp benefits used to pay for educational expenses.

 - Reimbursement or payment of educational costs by a third party such as an employer or some other agency.

 - Residence hall staff "free room and board" benefit or stipends.

 Program eligibility requirements

-WMU must monitor the program eligibility requirements for all financial aid awarded to students.
-Your awards may need to be adjusted or canceled if we receive notification of any change in your residency status, dependency status, class level and admission status, planned enrollment, estimated cost of attendance, expected family contribution or other resources.
+WMU must monitor the program eligibility requirements for all financial aid offered to students.
+Your offers may need to be adjusted or canceled if we receive notification of any change in your residency status, dependency status, class level and admission status, planned enrollment, estimated cost of attendance, expected family contribution or other resources.

-Also, if you are not maintaining your eligibility, your awards may be canceled.
+Also, if you are not maintaining your eligibility, your offers may be canceled.